 The number of landmark nodes is a very important parameter for the Hop ID system.
-The theorem described in Subsection 3.2 shows that with constant number of landmarks, we can obtain a precise hop distance measurement regardless of the network size.
+The theorem described in Section 3.2 shows that with constant number of landmarks, we can obtain a precise hop distance measurement regardless of the network size.
 But this constant is related to network density.
 Thus the sparser the network is, the more landmarks are need.
-However, even when the Hop ID distances are mostly precise, the route success rate is still affected by the increase of the number of nodes N as discussed in Section 0.
-In this and next two sections, we find that the landmark number is actually not very sensitive to the density and the size of networks, i.e., after the number of landmarks exceed some small value (like 30), the increase of the number of landmarks gives little improvement for routing performance.
+However, when the Hop ID distances are mostly precise, the route success rate is not affected by the increase of the number of nodes N. In this and next two sections, we find that the landmark number is actually not very sensitive to the density and the size of networks, i.e., after the number of landmarks gives little improvement for routing performance.